13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 5. Personalize Your Optin Campaigns & Emails

-In fact, when it comes to eCommerce, LOTS of your store’s revenue is likely driven by email marketing (and if it’s not, it really SHOULD be).
+In fact, when it comes to eCommerce, LOTS of your store’s revenue is likely driven by email marketing.
+And if it’s not, it really SHOULD be.

-• Optin forms
+• Your email optin forms

-• Email campaigns
+• Your email marketing campaigns

 In doing so, you can achieve massive jumps in sales from your online store.